vishnuvardhanburri/engineering-decisions/FAILURES.md

-# Failures I’ve Learned From
+# Failure Postmortems

-Experience is measured in failures understood — not features shipped.
+Experience is measured in **failures understood**, not features built.

-These are anonymized lessons from real production systems.
+These lessons are anonymized but real.

 ---

-## 1. “Temporary” Fixes Are Permanent
+## “Temporary” Fixes Last Forever

-Short-term workarounds often outlive the systems they were meant to patch.
+Short-term workarounds persist because intentions aren’t explicit.

 Lesson:
-- Treat temporary fixes as permanent until proven otherwise
-- Document intent, always
+- Document intent
+- Schedule removal
-- Schedule removal immediately — or accept the debt consciously
+- If not removed, accept the cost consciously

 ---

-## 2. Silent Failures Destroy Trust
+## Silent Failures Destroy Confidence

-The most damaging failures are not outages — they are incorrect behavior.
+Wrong behavior that doesn’t crash is worse than crashes.

 Lesson:
-- Crashes are easier to detect than lies
-- Systems must fail loudly when correctness is at risk
+- Fail loudly when correctness is at risk
-- Monitoring must detect *wrong* results, not just errors
+- Monitoring must detect *wrong results*, not just errors
+- Alerts must be action-oriented

 ---

-## 3. Most Outages Happen at Boundaries
+## Most Outages Happen at Boundaries

-Rarely inside core logic.
+Rarely at core logic.

 Lesson:
+- Assume downstream misbehavior
 - Validate inputs aggressively
-- Assume downstream systems will misbehave
-- Treat integrations as hostile by default
+- Design isolation at boundaries

 ---

-## 4. Data Quality Is an Operational Problem
+## Data Quality Is an Operational Risk

-Bad data bypasses most safeguards.
+Data issues masquerade as code bugs.

 Lesson:
 - Validate early
-- Normalize aggressively
+- Normalize thoroughly
-- Track provenance
+- Ensure provenance tracking
-- Make corruption visible
+- Surface corruption clearly

 ---

-## 5. AI Fails Confidently
+## AI Fails With Confidence

-AI systems produce plausible nonsense.
+LLMs return plausible nonsense.

 Lesson:
-- Never trust AI outputs blindly
+- Constrain outputs
-- Constrain AI with deterministic checks
+- Add deterministic checks
-- Always provide fallbacks
+- Provide fallbacks
-- Make uncertainty visible to users
+- Avoid silent acceptance

 ---

-## 6. Rewrites Fail More Often Than They Succeed
+## Rewrites Fail More Often Than They Succeed

-Most rewrites fail because they underestimate edge cases.
+Rebuilds underestimate edge cases.

 Lesson:
-- Replace parts, not systems
+- Incremental correction beats rewrites
-- Preserve institutional knowledge
+- Preserve knowledge
-- Fix what hurts most first
+- Fix what hurts first

 ---

-## Final Lesson

-The cost of failure is rarely downtime.

-The real cost is **loss of trust** — from users, teams, and stakeholders.

-Every system I design now optimizes to preserve trust under failure.
+## Real Cost of Failure = Loss of Trust

+Downtime is expensive.
+Incorrect behavior is disastrous.

+This is why prediction without observability is a liability.